Seek Returns logo

 Min

-MELI’s Interest Coverage Ratio of 32.57 is in the upper quartile for the Specialty Retail industry, signifying a strong and healthy capacity to meet its interest payments from operating profits.
+MELI’s Interest Coverage Ratio of 13.22 is positioned comfortably within the norm for the Broadline Retail industry, indicating a standard and healthy capacity to cover its interest payments.

-AMZN vs. MELI: A comparison of their Interest Coverage against the Specialty Retail industry benchmark.
+AMZN vs. MELI: A comparison of their Interest Coverage Ratio (TTM) against the Broadline Retail industry benchmark.

 Financial Strength at a Glance